East Texas A&M Lions: Football

 In January 2013, University President Dr. Daniel Jones and new Athletic Director Ryan Ivey announced the hiring of Colby Carthel as the new head coach.
 Carthel had great success in his first season, winning seven games, defeating two ranked teams, and playing in the Live United Texarkana Bowl.
-The bowl game was the Lion's first postseason appearance in 18 years, finishing 7–5.
+The bowl game was the Lions' first postseason appearance in 18 years, finishing 7–5.
 The next season, the Lions would win the Lone Star Conference Championship outright for the first time since 1990.
 Despite missing out on the playoffs, the Lions were invited to the CHAMPS Heart of Texas Bowl where they soundly defeated the East Central University Tigers.
 In 2015, Colby Carthel led the lions to the national playoffs for the first time in 20 years.
 The Lions were eliminated in the opening round in a 48–30 loss to Ferris State.
 The team finished off with an 8–4 overall record and won the Lone Star conference title for the second year in a row.